 - 1. Identify, prioritize, and protect Columbia spotted frog habitats. - 2.
-Acquire conservation easements with landowners.
+Acquire conservation easements from landowners.
 The easements will provide for long-term habitat and water protection and provide habitat enhancement as needed. - 3.
-Pursue land and water acquisition as necessary in critical areas where conservation easements do not apply. - 4.
+Pursue land and water acquisition as necessary in critical areas where conservation easements cannot be obtained. - 4.
 Develop cooperative agreements with landowners.
-The agreement will specify methods to eliminate or reduce those impacts on Columbia spotted frog habitats. - 5.
-Develop agreements (Memoranda of Understanding, etc) with local, state and federal agencies to protect Columbia spotted frog habitats as needed.
+The agreement will specify methods to eliminate or reduce impacts on Columbia spotted frog habitats. - 5.
+Develop agreements (Memoranda of Understanding, etc) with local, state and federal agencies to protect Columbia spotted frog habitats.

+Expected Products - a.
 Agreements, easements, acquisitions, and/or cooperative agreements with private landowners and/or public entities to protect Columbia spotted frog and its habitats as needed.